jxu/FluidSim/README.md

 FluidSim
 ========
 Grid-based fluid simulation from approximations of Navier-Stokes equations, based on a paper by Stam.
 See source code for command line options.
-Use `--demo` for demo.
+Use `--demo` or `--demo2` for demos.

 Requirements
 ------------